 University-Sponsored Applications for Legal Permanent Residence

-A request to sponsor a Foreign National worker for legal permanent residence shall be made in writing by the Foreign National's Dean or Supervisor to the Provost or the Vice President of Finance and Administration, as applicable.
+A request to sponsor a Foreign National worker for legal permanent residence shall be made in writing by the Foreign National's Dean or Supervisor to the Provost and the Vice President of Finance and Administration, as applicable.
 Such requests shall be treated as recommendations only and are not binding on the University.
 In making such requests, Deans and Supervisors shall consider i) the program or activity the Foreign National worker is involved in, length of service, and the estimated period of continued service; ii) how the Foreign National worker is needed as an integral part or as an essential component of the department or activity; iii) what current and future benefit the Foreign National worker brings to the University, iv) present and future funding source for the Foreign National worker's position, and v) efforts, if any, that have been made to recruit other qualified workers.

-The decision to sponsor a Foreign National worker for legal permanent residence will be made by the Provost (academic affairs employees or candidates) or the Vice President for Finance and Administration (all others), in consultation with the Office of of Human Resources, the Dean of the School in which the applicant is working, the University's General Counsel, and the Department Chair or Supervisor.
+The decision to sponsor a Foreign National worker for legal permanent residence will be made by the Provost (academic affairs employees or candidates) and the Vice President for Finance and Administration (all others), in consultation with the Office of Human Resources, the Dean of the School in which the applicant is working, the University's General Counsel, and the Department Chair or Supervisor.